Skip to main content

 A cultured cream, French for “fresh cream”, that is similar to sour cream in texture and flavor.
 Creme fraiche is used as a condiment or thickener in many appetizers, dinners, and desserts.

-This mustard made from brown mustard seeds and white wine verjuice is the quintessential condiment and traditional mustard of France.
+This mustard, made from brown mustard seeds and white wine verjuice, is the quintessential condiment and traditional mustard of France.
 It is named after the town of Dijon in Burgundy, which was the center of mustard making in the late Middle Ages.
-It is used widely in French recipes with dishes that feature Dijon mustard referred to as “a la Dijonnaise”.
+Dijon mustard is used widely in French recipes, and dishes that feature it are referred to as “a la Dijonnaise.”

 Herbes de Provence